3dgoose/rock65/README.md

 > [!IMPORTANT]
 > This project is currently under development.
 The components and chips have not been purchased yet.

-The following is the electric diagram :
+This is the electric diagram :
 ```mermaid
 graph TD;
     A[Alimentation] -->|9V - 12V| B[LM317 / 7805]